roitraining/ux-designers-training/cloud-run-for-ux/labs/02-cloud-functions-and-translation.md

 3. You do not need to run git config.
 4. You may name the remote something other than google, perhaps use your own name.

-With Git, you can have one repo and may remotes.
-You will have the original remote that has the version of Slick Tickets that you were given to start.
-And now you will have a new remote that is all yours.
-You will name that remote when pushing and pulling, as shown in the example you are following.
+With Git, you can have one repo and many remotes.
+You have the original remote that has the version of Slick Tickets that you were given to start.
+And now you have a new remote that is all yours.
+Name that remote when pushing and pulling, as shown in the example you are following.

 If all was successful, you should see the Slick Tickets code in your new repo.
 You may also follow these steps to connect your remote to your Cloud Shell environment so you can capture any changes you've made there.
 Just add, commit, and push your remote after you've added it to Cloud Shell.
-From your local machine in VS Code, you can do a git pull [MY_REMOTE_NAME] to get those changes locally.
+From your local machine in VS Code, you do a git pull [MY_REMOTE_NAME] to get those changes locally.

 Congratulations!
 You now have a local development environment setup and you are ready to develop locally.